12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• The pointed tip and rounded curves create a distinctive look.
+• The pointed tip and rounded lobes create a distinctive look.

-• It can appear larger or smaller than its actual carat weight.
+• Can appear larger or smaller than its carat weight depending on cut quality.

 11. Baguette Cut Diamond